Wuthering Heights – Emily Bronte

 A brooding tale of passion and revenge set in the Yorkshire moors

-♥ “Emily Brontë’s 1847 novel details the arrival at Wuthering Heights of a man named Heathcliffe and the close bond he forms with his benefactor’s daughter, Catherine Earnshaw.
+♥ Emily Brontë’s 1847 novel details the arrival at Wuthering Heights of a man named Heathcliffe and the close bond he forms with his benefactor’s daughter, Catherine Earnshaw.
 Class status divides them, and a saga of frustrated yearning and destruction follows, culminating in Catherine refusing to marry Heathcliff after her brother’s meddling.
 Heathcliffe departs the property only to return years later both educated and wealthy.

-“A second generation of family dramas and love interests abound, all the time with both Heathcliffe and the married Catherine at the periphery interferring with events.
+A second generation of family dramas and love interests abound, all the time with both Heathcliffe and the married Catherine at the periphery interferring with events.

-“Breaking away from these traditional genre markers is perhaps what has given the book long-lasting appeal.
-An exciting plot; the moody moorland setting and the originality of the characters were all precursors for a modern style of penmanship.
-The ending (no spoiler) was once called the ‘most powerful and daring climax in English Literature’.
+Breaking away from these traditional genre markers is what made the book feel contemporary due to mixed genre narratives being not uncommon these days.
+Perhaps this is what has given the book long-lasting appeal.
+Plus there is an exciting plot, moody settings and unique characters that break all past rules of characterisation.
+The ending (no spoiler) was once called the ‘most powerful and daring climax in English Literature’ and we agreed it was fitting.

 —–